elvisciuffetelli/get-music/README.md

 # A React app using the Spotify APIs

-### Link to the Heroku app (please give it some time  for the initial loading since it's a free dyno): <https://get-music-eciuffetelli-app.herokuapp.com/>
+### Link to the Heroku app (please give it some time  for the initial loading since it's a free dyno and goes in sleep mode in case of inactivity): <https://get-music-eciuffetelli-app.herokuapp.com/>

 ## Available Scripts